lc-1nternerd/brownbag-html5-video-player-with-google-ads/pages/02_custom-controls-reactive.md

 <br/>

 <v-click>
-✨ But it works even CSS only .. quick nau.ch demo ✨
+✨ But it works even CSS only .. quick demo ✨
 </v-click>